AreaContext-copy2.jpg

 Why Rental?

-We believe housing is a human right.
-Sixty-one percent (61%) of households in Victoria rent their home and with homeownership increasingly out of step with local incomes, Purpose Built Rental (PBR) housing is the strongest form of tenure and represents a possible—and beneficial—alternative to homeownership.
+With homeownership increasingly out of step with local incomes, Purpose Built Rental housing represents a possible—and sometimes beneficial—alternative to homeownership.

 Common Benefits to Rental Housing